Industry Talk: Lessons of Indigenous and anti-colonial practices

 The panel, which was moderated by Suvi West (Sámi filmmaker), featured Maasai, Palestinian, Raizal, and Cowichan, Haida filmmakers, including Sarah Mpapuluu, Mohanad Yaqubi, Ana Maria Jessie Serna, and Rosie Johnnie-Mills, who reflected on their journeys of resistance and liberatory filmmaking, debated the use of the Indigenous/non-Indigenous binary, and shared their perspectives on the ownership of stories and archives.

-Prompting a deep dive into the notion of ‘Indigenous cinema’, Sámi director and writer West (Eatnameamet – Our Silent Struggle, Homecoming – Máhccan), articulated similarities between Indigenous cinema and anti-colonial and counter cinema, noting that the defining feature of the former is that it is made by an Indigenous filmmaker.
+Prompting a deep dive into the notion of ‘Indigenous cinema’, Sámi director and writer Suvi West (Eatnameamet – Our Silent Struggle, Homecoming – Máhccan) articulated similarities between Indigenous cinema and anti-colonial and counter cinema, noting that the defining feature of the former is that it is made by an Indigenous filmmaker.
 She detailed that in many Indigenous film festivals and funding bodies the criteria to define a film as Indigenous are based on who creates it—whether it is directed, produced, or written by an Indigenous person—rather than on the film’s subject matter or themes.
 Hence, films about Indigenous communities that are made by non-Indigenous filmmakers, she explained, “have nothing to do with Indigenous cinema.”
 The moderator then steered the conversation toward the fraught relationship between Indigenous communities and “dominant cinema,” which has not only consistently drowned out Indigenous voices but has also been historically complicit in colonial systems.
 She argued that Western cinema practices have thus functioned as “a tool of oppression,” unequivocally contributing “to the othering of Indigenous communities” and advancing colonial agendas.

 Rosie Johnnie-Mills, producer and artist of Cowichan, Haida heritage, known for her involvement in various notable Indigenous film projects (The Cowichan Sweater, Our Knitted Legacy), debated the “simplistic” Indigenous/non-Indigenous binary and discussed the historical disconnect between Indigenous communities and the creation of films about them, particularly with regard to North American and Turtle Island Indigenous stories.
 She argued that these films were often made without Indigenous involvement, thus reflecting a colonial perspective on Indigenous identities.
-“This set the stage for the normalization of ‘pretendianism’, where non-Indigenous actors took on Indigenous roles,” which has perpetuated colonial oppression of Indigenous peoples.
+“This set the stage for the normalization of ‘pretendianism’, where non-Indigenous actors took on Indigenous roles,” she explained, which has perpetuated colonial oppression of Indigenous peoples.
 Recognizing the different contexts of Canada and Palestine, Johnnie-Mills also drew a parallel between the historical oppression of Indigenous peoples in Canada—whose population has been reduced to the present five percent—and the ongoing violence against Palestinians in Gaza, their loss of life, and the rupture of their communities from their lands.
 She also highlighted the significance of narrative sovereignty for Indigenous communities—the right to tell and control their own stories, whether in image production or archives—as a vital tool for resisting colonial narratives and the commodification of their cultures.
 “We all have a voice, and we are all capable of speaking for ourselves.
 Speaking for other people is a practice we can let rest,” she remarked.

 Ana Maria Jessie Serna (Fishing Her – Mujeres de Sal, Because I Know How Beautiful My Being Is), a filmmaker, visual anthropologist, and historian of Raizal heritage echoed this sentiment.
 Serna explained that for her, creating Indigenous films means having Indigenous directors, producers, and writers at the helm.
 If a non-Indigenous filmmaker feels compelled to take on an Indigenous story, they are urged to examine whether they are the right person for the task by asking themselves: ‘Why am I making this film?’
 “If you don’t find a [deep understanding of your motivation] for doing it, then maybe you should reflect on your own [ancestors] and history.
 Let us narrate our own stories,” she noted.
 This self-reflection and accountability also informs her own approach to filmmaking as an Indigenous director, which she views as “a necessity” and “an ancestral calling.”
 Rejecting the framing of Indigenous communities as “marginalized,” Serna further stressed that Indigenous cinema transcends narratives of pain and struggle, centering instead on their ways of life, memory, dreams, and philosophies that are tied to their communities and anchored in respect and interconnectedness.